bbatsov/batsov.com/_posts/2011-06-11-linux-desktop-experience-killing-linux-on-the-desktop.md

 **Non-existing ethernet/wireless drivers** - not so common today, but try remembering the time circa 2005.

-**Non-existing/crappy audio drivers** - got an X-Fi 5 years ago, ALSA driver was released 3-4 years later and was total piece of garbage, OSS driver was barely usable.
+**Non-existing/crappy audio drivers** - I got an X-Fi sound card 5 years ago, ALSA driver was released 3-4 years later and was total piece of garbage, OSS driver was barely usable.
 I don't even get me started on USB audio support - what a joke...

 **Lamest video card drivers ever** - most video card drivers for Linux are so bad I cannot even watch tear-free video.
 Nvidia have the only